Depository Institutions Deregulation and Monetary Control Act of 1980

 Board of Governors of the Federal Reserve System.
 The Federal Reserve System: Purposes and Functions.
 Washington, DC: Board of Governors of the Federal Reserve System, June 2005.

 Volcker, Paul.
-Statement by Paul A. Volcker, Chairman, Board of Governors of the Federal Reserve System, Before the Subcommittee on Domestic Monetary Policy of the Committee on Banking, Finance & Urban Affairs, House of Representatives, May 15, 1980, via FRASER.
+Statement by Paul A. Volcker, Chairman, Board of Governors of the Federal Reserve System, Before the Subcommittee on Domestic Monetary Policy of the Committee on Banking, Finance & Urban Affairs, House of Representatives, May 15, 1980.
+Available on FRASER.